This section describes the needed interaction between the LwM2M carrier library and the user application.

 This event indicates that the modem update has started.

-The application must immediately terminate any open TLS sessions.
+The application must immediately terminate any open TLS and DTLS sessions.

 This event indicates that the LwM2M carrier library will reboot the device.